Beginner Reading

 - The most important rule for progress is simple: you need to play matches.
 No matches means no points, less momentum, and slower growth.

-- There are two match slots every day: `13:00 UTC` and `20:00 UTC`.
+- There are two match slots every day: `13:00 London time` and `20:00 London time`.

 - You can use those slots in different ways: